ReactiveX/rxjs/doc/marble-testing.md

 `'500ms ^ 1s !'`: on frame 500 a subscription happened, and on frame 1,501 was unsubscribed.

+Manually unsubscribe from a source that will never complete:

 ```js
 it('should repeat forever', () => {
   const scheduler = createScheduler();